Elementary Scholarship Criteria

 Knott Scholarships are based primarily on outstanding academic achievement.
 However, a small amount of consideration may be given for extreme financial need.
 The applicant must meet all requirements stated above, including all academic requirements, before financial need is considered.

-To determine eligibility for this consideration we use the Parents’ Financial Statement (PFS) distributed through School and Student Service for Financial Aid of Princeton, NJ.
-If you submit the Parents’ Financial Statement to School and Student Service, you may be asked to send a copy of your latest Federal Income Tax return, including all schedules if used, to the Knott Scholarship offices prior to receiving an award.
-The PFS form and the code you will need to use it are embedded in the portal application (via APPLY button below).
+To determine eligibility for this consideration we use FACTS.
+You may be asked to send a copy of your latest Federal Income Tax return, including all schedules if used, to the Knott Scholarship offices prior to receiving an award.
+A link to the FACTS form and the code you will need to use it are embedded in the portal application (via APPLY button below).

 Tax information may be required ONLY IF you have submitted a PFS.
 If you are not asking for financial need consideration, no tax information will be required.